At What Temperature Does Rubber Melt?

 When selecting rubber for industrial applications, knowing the melting point is just one aspect.
 You also need to consider the environment in which the rubber will be used.
 For example, automotive components like gaskets and seals need to withstand both high and low temperatures.
 Nitrile rubber is often chosen for its oil and heat resistance, while EPDM is ideal for high-temperature environments due to its excellent weathering and ozone resistance.

-Rubber in Automotive Applications
+Rubber in Automotive Applications15

 In the automotive industry, components like hoses, seals, and gaskets are exposed to extreme conditions.
 A rubber that melts too quickly could cause leakage or failure, compromising the system.
 Therefore, understanding the operating temperature range of rubber helps prevent early degradation and ensures long-lasting performance.

-Rubber for Industrial Applications
+Rubber for Industrial Applications16

 For industrial use, rubbers like silicone and EPDM are often chosen for their resistance to both high and low temperatures.
 Silicone rubber, for instance, has a melting point higher than many other rubbers, making it ideal for high-temperature gaskets and seals.